Comb: Afro pick

 The history of the Afro pick dates back at least 5,000 years, as a practical tool that may also have cultural and political meaning.

 Unbreakable plastic comb

 An unbreakable plastic comb is a comb that, despite being made of plastic rather than (more expensive) metal, does not shatter into multiple pieces if dropped on a hard surface such as bathroom tiles, a hardwood floor, or pavement.
 Such combs were introduced in the mid-twentieth century.
 Today, most plastic combs are unbreakable, as advancements in plastic manufacturing have continuously improved the durability of the material.
+However it is of importance to note that though cheap and easily available, plastic combs are harmful to nature and is damaging to hair over time.
+They generate static electricity and may even disrupt the hair cuticle creating frizz and increasing hair damage.